mryndzionek/composable-sdr/README.md

 cabal v2-run -- soapy-sdr -n 192000000 -f 91.0e6 -s 3.2e6 --demod "DeNo" -o input
 ```

 I've tuned to 91MHz and we now that at 92MHz there a station.
-Lets mix down and resample
+Let's mix down and resample
 192kHz wide slice of this part of the spectrum:

 ```sh